TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L2228/driverlib/tamperio_heartbeat/README.md

 ## Example Usage

 Compile, load and run the example.
-The heartbeat pulse can be measured on TAMPERIO0.
+The heart beat pulse can be measured on TAMPERIO0.
 USER_LED_1 will toggle every 500 ms while main power is supplied.